luisb45/TotalRecall/README.md

 ### A. Talk about it:
 What are the things in an array called?
+- elements
 Do Arrays guarantee those things will be in order?
 What real-life thing could you model with an array?
+- Arrays have a guarantee order of values.
+A real life thing that could be modeled in an array are grocery lists.

 ### B. Easy Does It